Lex-Xeno/Jumping_Frog_Problem/README.md

 # Jumping Frog Problem

-This CLI application is designed to simulates a given number of frogs in the [Jumping Frog Problem](#what-is-the-jumping-frog-problem) and compiles the results into a CSV spreadsheet.
+This CLI application is designed to simulate a given number of frogs in the [Jumping Frog Problem](#what-is-the-jumping-frog-problem) and compiles the results into a CSV spreadsheet.

 ## What is the Jumping Frog Problem